SiddhaK17/nato-alphabet-transcriber/README.md

 - **Applied Dictionary Comprehension:** Learned to construct dictionaries dynamically using `iterrows()` for efficiency and readability.
 - **Strengthened Exception Handling Skills:** Designed fault tolerant logic to gracefully manage user errors.
 - **Recursive Function Design:** Leveraged recursion as a mechanism for recovery and re-engagement.
-- **Bridging Theory to Real-World Utility:** Transformed a simple dataset into a tool with professional communication value (e.g., aviation, military, call centers).
+- **Bridging Theory to Real World Utility:** Transformed a simple dataset into a tool with professional communication value (e.g., aviation, military, call centers).

 ---

 ### 🌟 Potential Enhancements
 - Enable **batch processing** of multiple words or entire sentences.
-- Add **GUI integration** for a more user-friendly, interactive interface.
+- Add **GUI integration** for a more user friendly, interactive interface.
-- Extend into a **command-line utility** with arguments for automation.
+- Extend into a **command line utility** with arguments for automation.
-- Introduce **multi-language phonetic systems** (e.g., ICAO, ITU variations).
+- Introduce **multi language phonetic systems** (e.g., ICAO, ITU variations).
 - Export transcriptions into external files for training or documentation purposes.

 ---

 ## 📜 Credits

-This project reflects my pursuit of **combining Python programming with practical, real-world problem-solving**.
-The foundational concepts — including CSV parsing, dictionary comprehension, and recursive input handling — were inspired by structured learning materials during my journey of mastering Python from **Dr. Angela Yu’s “100 Days of Code: The Complete Python Pro Bootcamp”**.
+This project reflects my pursuit of **combining Python programming with practical, real world problem solving**.
+The foundational concepts including CSV parsing, dictionary comprehension, and recursive input handling were inspired by structured learning materials during my journey of mastering Python from **Dr. Angela Yu’s “100 Days of Code: The Complete Python Pro Bootcamp”**.

 Beyond the initial inspiration, I independently:
-- Implemented **robust error handling** for non-alphabetic characters.
+- Implemented **robust error handling** for non alphabetic characters.
 - Designed a **recursive input validation mechanism** for smooth user interaction.
-- Structured the project for **clarity, scalability, and long-term maintainability**.
+- Structured the project for **clarity, scalability, and long term maintainability**.
-- Authored detailed **documentation and professional commit history** to reflect industry-grade standards.
+- Authored detailed **documentation and professional commit history** to reflect industry grade standards.

-Special thanks to the **Python open-source ecosystem**, particularly `pandas`, which enabled efficient data manipulation and reinforced best practices in modern Python development.
+Special thanks to the **Python open source ecosystem**, particularly `pandas`, which enabled efficient data manipulation and reinforced best practices in modern Python development.

-The **NATO Alphabet Transcriber** stands as a demonstration of how **simple datasets can be transformed into powerful, user-centric applications**, merging programming fundamentals with practical real-world value.
+The **NATO Alphabet Transcriber** stands as a demonstration of how **simple datasets can be transformed into powerful, user centric applications**, merging programming fundamentals with practical real world value.